jaymoh/laravel-postgresql-to-mongodb/README.md

 8. Access the application:
     Open your browser and navigate to `http://localhost:8000`.

-### Switching Between MySQL and MongoDB Versions
+### Switching Between Postgres and MongoDB Versions

 To switch between database versions:

 1. Checkout the desired branch:
-   - For MySQL:
+   - For Postgres:
      ```bash
      git checkout main
      ```